marc-jones/phd_thesis/content/02_spring/03_general_trends.md

 To determine whether such a bias was observed in the expression data from the developmental transcriptome, separate density plots of the gene expression data for each of the two genomes was generated.
 Due to the range of expression values, the data was log~10~ transformed prior to generating the density plots.
 In order to qualitatively determine whether the differences observed between the density curves were meaningful, empirical confidence intervals were calculated.
-These were calculated by resampling the expression data and computing the density curve for each sample, with the mean and 95% confidence intervals being calculated using these multiple density curves.
+These were calculated by resampling the expression data and computing the density curve for each sample, with the mean and 95% confidence intervals being calculated using these resampled density curves.
 Different regions of the density curves will hereafter be referred to as very low (below -1), low (between -1 and 0), high (between 0 and 1), and very high (above 1), relating to the expression of genes within those regions.
 The density curves displayed in Figure \ref{figure:2xx:genomeexp} are computed from the apex at 22 days post-sowing, although the density curves are representative of those at other time points and in the leaf samples.